 Lower your expectations.

-Perfectionism is actually a major cause of feeling overwhelmed.
+Perfectionism is a major cause of feeling overwhelmed.
 Try and go for "good enough" and "small and crappy".
 Two expressions to remember.

 Take a break from your phone and social media.